 Extra Ecclesiam Nulla Salus

 Devotion to the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux (also referred to as The Dove and Rose) is Catholic.
 In this sense, the term “extra Ecclesiam nulla salus,” that is, “outside the Church there is no salvation,” is an objective truth and necessity.
 The journey on the Trail to the Kingdom with our saintly sisters relies completely and without exception on Catholic teaching for the mind, Catholic prayer for the heart, and most importantly, Catholic liturgy, preferably the Traditional Latin Mass, with the sacraments for the bread of life to nourish us on our way.
 Therefore, we take as true that “outside the Church there is no salvation,” which means that outside the Church we will lose our way on this journey and never arrive at the Kingdom.
-We will let the theologians debate the doctrinal interpretations.
-We understand through our journey and see as logically deduced from the very words of Christ Himself and from His work in us that we cannot be saved outside the Church.
+We will let the theologians debate the doctrinal praxis.
+We obediently confirm the traditions and doctrines of the authoritative Catholic Church that we cannot be saved outside the Church.

 There is no freedom of religion; for, God has revealed to us how He desires to be adored and worshipped.
 Perhaps if He had not done so, we might be free to worship God based on our own personal understanding of Him.
 However, that is not the case, objectively and historically.
 There is only sinful license to disobey God through the misuse of our free will.
 Jesus did not set us “free” to worship as we please.
 He set us free through the “obedience of faith.”